plusworx/gmin/README.md

 ![Go](https://github.com/plusworx/gmin/workflows/Go/badge.svg)  [![Go Report Card](https://goreportcard.com/badge/github.com/plusworx/gmin)](https://goreportcard.com/report/github.com/plusworx/gmin)

 # gmin
-Administration CLI (command line interface) for Google G Suite written in Go (aka Golang). gmin performs actions by using credentials of a service account that has delegated domain-wide authority and the email address of a user with administrative authority.
+gmin is a Google G Suite administration CLI (command line interface) written in Go (aka Golang). gmin performs actions by using credentials of a service account that has delegated domain-wide authority and the email address of a user with administrative authority in the G Suite domain.

 ## Installing gmin
-gmin is intended to run on Linux, Windows and MacOS for which pre-compiled binaries will be made available. gmin may run on other operating systems, but it is up to the user to test.
+gmin is intended to run on Linux, Windows and MacOS for which pre-compiled binaries are available. gmin may run on other operating systems, but it is up to the user to test.

 At present, there is no automated installation.
 Users should obtain a pre-compiled binary for their particular operating system or compile it themselves if they have a Go environment set up.